Abhirup1Datta/Hotel_Data_Analysis/README.md

 # Hotel_Data_Analysis
-The project is based on data gathered from two hotels generated over a period of 3 years.The aim of the project is to build a database using this customer booking data for analyzing the business and finally building a visual dashboard to present to the stakeholders.
+The project is based on customer data gathered from two hotels over a period of 3 years.The aim of the project is to build a database using this customer booking data for analyzing business problems and finally building a visual dashboard to present to the stakeholders.

 ### Methodology  ###